Management · December 15, 2021

 If you do need to hire additional staff, expand your criteria to get a wider pool of candidates.
 If a prospect doesn't have the right experience but seems like a fast learner, they could learn on the job and fill an otherwise open position—and you'll be developing a new, trained team member in the process.
 Offering ongoing training by reskilling existing employees can also help close the skills gap.

 If it's possible within your pandemic business budget planning, consider offering a sign-on bonus to new hires.
-Some upfront cash can motivate prospects to sign a contract faster.
-Also use existing employees as resources.
-They know your small business well and can be your best recruiters.
-If they find a candidate you eventually hire, offer them a referral bonus.
+Upfront cash can motivate prospects to sign a contract faster, and using existing employees as resources will help increase your chances of hiring and onboarding excellent workers as well.
+They know your small business and can be your best recruiters.
+If they find a candidate you hire, offer them a referral bonus.

 When you do find the ideal candidate, make an offer as soon as possible.
 Don't delay, or you could lose that candidate to a competitor.